mrhrifat/mrhrifat/README.md

 -->

 - 🔭 Currently I'm working on Front End Development
-- 🌱 Currently learing JavaScript, ES6
+- 🌱 Currently learing JavaScript, ES6, ReactJS
 - 👯 Preparing myself to work on Full Stack Development
 - 💬 Open to learn about Software Engineering
 - 📖 Currently reading some books on Islam